 My first two papers focused on the Saturn system.
 My third paper then explored the systems of Uranus and Neptune.

 My first scientific paper dealt with energy conservation in co-rotation resonances, with a focus on Saturn’s Aegaeon ring arc.

-I am also preparing a 16-week high school Astronomy course for Kepler Education that I will begin teaching in Fall 2020.
+I taught a 16-week high school Astronomy course for Kepler Education in Fall 2020 and Fall 2021.

 I did my undergraduate studies in Physics, with a technical option in Astrophysics, and a second major in Philosophy, at the University of Illinois at Urbana-Champaign.

-I’m also Catholic.
+I also have a background in Philosophy and Humanities.
 Before transferring to UIUC, I spent eleven years, starting with high school, in a formation program to become a Catholic missionary priest.
 Even though I decided in the end that taking another career path made more sense for me, my adventures and experiences during those years, which I spent in the northeastern United States, Mexico, and Italy, have in large part made me who I am today.
 I wouldn’t trade my unique path in life for any other.